 A new-ish role in broadcast production that describes someone whose job it is to design virtual sets.
 They will be familiar with Unreal Engine and Zero Density.
 Many VSDs tend to come from the games industry where they have learnt to create computer graphics on Unreal Engine and are now applying their skills to the broadcast sector.

 Another new-ish role in the broadcast sector.
 A VSO sits in the studio's lighting gallery and is responsible for monitoring the quality of the computer-generated pictures during a live production on a virtual set.
-They will check the keying and masking, and work with the lighting director to make sure the lighting works in balance with the virtual elements of the set.
+They will check the keying and masking, and work alongside the lighting director to make sure that any physical elements or presenting talent fit seamlessly alongside any virtual or augmented elements.

 A company that manufactures motion capture products.
 Xsens' wearable sensors register the movements of a performance artist, and the tracking data is then used to create digital characters. dock10 uses Xsens' mo-cap sensors to create the AR robot character ‘Clogs’ for BBC Bitesize Daily.